amazoneo-la/amazoneo-la.github.io/_pages/about.md

 - Name:
 - City:
-- Country (nations and territories of Latin America and the Caribbean):
+- Country:
 - Background:
 - Briefly state how you intend to contribute and why you decided to join us.

 We are convinced this is will be a very important step for the maturity of blockchain technology in Latin America and by fostering to solve societal challenges through the support of NEO.

+## Contributions

+If you believe in our purpose and project, feel free to contribute through our Public Address:
+Our funds are administered by the [AmazoNeo Comittee](https://github.com/amazoneo-la/governance)

 ## Follow us on